 As summer approaches, our minds wander to beach visits, vacation plans, and chilling out.
-But June is more than the just the end of spring and beginning of summer—it’s also National Safety Month.
+But June is more than just the end of spring and beginning of summer—it’s also National Safety Month.

 What Is National Safety Month?

 National Safety Month, created by The National Safety Council (NSC) promotes safety education across many different avenues, including the workplace, the community at large, on the road, and even in your home.
-The main aim of the month is to reduce leading causes of injuries and death.
+The main aim of the month is to reduce the leading causes of injuries and death.

 The NSC provides a handy timeline that spotlights different problem areas throughout the month.
 The safety topics are as follows:

 - Week 2: Fatigue (a week focused on “recharging” yourself and overworking)